gunnarmorling/jfr-custom-events/README.md

 ## Build

-Make sure to have Java 15 installed.
+Make sure to have Java 15 installed
-Make sure you have extracted the contents of https://github.com/rh-jmc-team/jfr-datasource into the empty folder ./jfr-datasource
+Make sure to have contents of https://github.com/rh-jmc-team/jfr-datasource extracted in folder ./jfr-datasource
 Run the following to build this project:

 ```shell